microsoft/verona/experiments/process_sandbox/docs/building.md

 Building process_sandbox
 --------

-The following dependencies are required in order to build the `process_sandbox`:
+On Linux, the following dependencies are required to build the `process_sandbox`:

 ```
 libfmt